ryan-binkley/zprefix-app/README.md

 &emsp; This inventory management system is a simple way for individual users to keep track of their items.
 They can do so as a (default)visitor, or as a registered user.
 A visitor has limited permissions(only to read) whereas the registered user has the ability to modify, add, delete, and read all items in the database.

 ## Usage
-The home page is the full inevntory.
+INITIAL LOGIN - You may use a custom account by signing up or you may use an account - Username: ryanb Password: rb The home page is the full inevntory.
 When arriving to this page, you will initially be set as a visitor.
 - **Sign Up**
    - This page will have you enter in a First Name, a Last Name, a Username, and a Password.
 Upon creating a new user, you will be redirected to the login page.